GenZmeY/KF2-YetAnotherScoreboard/README.md

 5. The compiled files will be here:
 `C:\Users\<USERNAME>\Documents\My Games\KillingFloor2\KFGame\Unpublished\BrewedPC\Script\`

-## Testing
-Open git-bash in the source folder and run command:
-`./tools/builder -t`
-(or `./tools/builder -ct` if you haven't compiled the mutator yet)

-A local single-user test will be launched with parameters from `test.cfg` (edit this file if you want to test mutator with different parameters).

 ## Bug reports
 If you find a bug, go to the [issue page](https://github.com/GenZmeY/KF2-YetAnotherScoreboard/issues) and check if there is a description of your bug.
 If not, create a new issue.
 Describe what the bug looks like and how reproduce it.